Tao Li, IEEE Fellow

 Dr. Tao Li is a full professor (with preeminence professorship) in the Department of Electrical and Computer Engineering at the University of Florida.
 He received a Ph.D. in Computer Engineering from the University of Texas at Austin.
 His research interests include computer architecture, microprocessor/memory/storage system design, virtualization technologies, energy-efficient/sustainable/ dependable data center, cloud/big data computing platforms, the impacts of emerging technologies/applications on computing, and evaluation of computer systems.
 Dr. Tao Li received 2009 National Science Foundation Faculty Early CAREER Award, 2008, 2007, 2006 IBM Faculty Awards, 2008 Microsoft Research Safe and Scalable Multi-core Computing Award and 2006 Microsoft Research Trustworthy Computing Curriculum Award.
 Dr. Tao Li co-authored two papers that won the Best Paper Awards in ICCD 2016, HPCA 2011 and seven papers that were nominated for the Best Paper Awards in HPCA 2018, HPCA 2017, ICPP 2015, CGO 2014, DSN 2011, MICRO 2008 and MASCOTS 2006.
 He is listed in the HPCA Hall of Fame and MICRO Hall of Fame.
 Dr. Tao Li is one of the College of Engineering winners, University of Florida Doctor Dissertation Advisor/Mentoring Award for 2013-2014 and 2011-2012.

 Dr. Tao Li served as a CISE program director in the National Science Foundation (NSF) during 2015-2017, directing the national research agenda in computer & system architecture, including core programs for Software and Hardware Foundation (SHF), Exploiting Parallelism and Scalability (XPS), Scalable Parallelism in the Extreme (SPX), CISE Research Infrastructure (CRI), Faculty Early CAREER Development (CAREER), CISE Research Initiation Initiative (CRII), and Expeditions in Computing (EIC) programs.
-Dr. Tao Li is the Associate Editor-In-Chief (AEIC) of IEEE Transactions on Computers.
+Dr. Tao Li is the Associate Editor-In-Chief (AEIC) of IEEE Transactions on Computers and an Associate Editor of IEEE Micro.
 He is an IEEE Fellow.

 - Microsoft Research